 How much will the course cost?

-- Organisational fee: If your fee is paid by an organisation, then you will need to pay this fee.
-It varies according to how many people the organisation sends on the training, as below:
+- Organisational fee: It varies according to how many people the organisation sends on the training, as below:

 - £450 per person with 1-2 people from organisation.